dbogatic/FinTech-Case-Study/README.md

 * Elevate recognized a big business opportunity through unmet non-prime lending needs which amounts to about $143 billion.

-* The company developed a sofisticated data driven risk-based pricing model called [Segment Optimized Analytics](https://www.elevate.com/products.html?hashtag-analytics) that focuses primarily on non-prime credit industry.
-The model analyzes non-prime segment uzing traditional and machine learning techniques.
+* The company developed a sophisticated data driven risk-based pricing model called [Segment Optimized Analytics](https://www.elevate.com/products.html?hashtag-analytics) that focuses primarily on non-prime credit industry.
+The model analyzes non-prime segment using traditional and machine learning techniques.
 This analysis includes credit scores, fraud scores and affordability assessment.
-It also performs algoritmic verifications to detect potential fraud.
+It also performs algorithmic verifications to detect potential fraud.
 The company uses a vast array of data sources, while complying with applicable lending laws.
 As a result of their proprietary technology and risk analytics, over 90% of loan applications are fully automated with no manual review required.
 #

 ## Landscape